dmis-lab/TPP_MOL_DPO/README.md

 ## Prerequisite

+Our framework supports both GPU and TPU via [Jax](https://github.com/jax-ml/jax) and [Flax](https://github.com/google/flax).
+If you plan to train models on GPUs, you can skip this section.
+For TPU training, we recommend using [TPU-v3-8](https://cloud.google.com/tpu/docs/v3).
+Researchers can apply for free TPU credits through [the TPU Research Cloud (TRC) program](https://sites.research.google/trc/about/).
+To apply, visit the TRC program page here.

-All experiments in this work were conducted on [TPU-v3-8](https://cloud.google.com/tpu/docs/v3).
-For research purposes, you can apply to [the TRC progam](https://sites.research.google/trc/about/) [here](https://sites.research.google/trc/about/) to receive free TPU quota.
-To create a TPU VM instance, run the command below:
+To create a TPU VM instance, use the following command:

 ```bash
 $ gcloud compute tpus tpu-vm create tpu-name \
     --zone=europe-west4-a \